lpparente/COMP100/Module 3.md

 However, there are times in which you want a repeating block of code to run for an specific number of times.
 For those situations, C# has the For loop.

-Similarly to the Do-While loop, For loops also make use of counter variables.
-Although, the structure is a little different.
+Similarly to the While loop, For loops also make use of counter variables.
+Although, the structure is a little different, as For statements allows for more control over the looping.
 When writing a For statement, there are three parameters that must be declared with it.
 Let's call them a, b and c.

 - a is the number in which the counter starts;
 - b is the number up to which the counter must go to;